Cheyann Shaw’s Ovarian Cancer Story: Low Grade Serous Carcinoma, Stage 4B

 How did you deal with the loss of appetite and weight loss?

-In Seattle, marijuana is medical and recreational.
+In Seattle at the time, marijuana is medical and recreational.
 My doctor prescribed me my medical card.
 She said it would help with my appetite.
-When I got down to 97lbs., it was really hard to put on any weight.
+When I got down to 97 pounds, it was really hard to put on any weight.
 I started taking THC and CBD, and I think that’s what was making me able to eat.

 What was the preparation for the cancer debulking surgery?